AT WOMENSTRONG INTERNATIONAL

 Education is a basic building block for every girl’s future success.

 The millions of out-of-school girls are at greater risk of sexual violence, child marriage, and early pregnancy, threatening their lifetime outcomes.
-WomenStrong partners from SAHAR Education in Afghanistan (pictured) to Women’s Justice Initiative in Guatemala empower girls, helping them gain essential advocacy and life skills through girls’ clubs and other empowerment programs.
-These and other partners also work with fathers and other family members, to value girls’ education, and with teachers and schools, to disrupt harmful gender norms that imperil the future of both girls and boys.
+WomenStrong partners from SAHAR Education in Afghanistan (pictured) to Women’s Justice Initiative in Guatemala empower girls, helping them gain essential advocacy and life skills.
+These and other partners have worked with fathers and other family members, to value girls’ education, and with teachers and schools, to disrupt harmful gender norms that imperil the future of both girls and boys.

 IMPROVING WOMEN’S HEALTH